Antidepressants for elderly patients — what works and what to watch for

 The Medication Options

-SSRIs are the first-line choice for depression in older adults.
+SSRIs like sertraline and escitalopram are the first-line choice because they are effective, well-tolerated, and have fewer dangerous interactions than older antidepressants.
 Sertraline, citalopram, and escitalopram are commonly prescribed.
 They work by increasing serotonin, which affects mood.
 They take two to four weeks to start working, which is frustrating when your parent is suffering and wants relief now.
 But after a few weeks, most people notice improvement.

 SSRIs are generally well tolerated in older adults.
 Common side effects include nausea, which usually improves with time.
 Some SSRIs cause sexual dysfunction, but alternatives exist.
 Some cause low sodium, especially if doses are too high or if your parent is also on certain other medications.
 Your parent needs blood work to check sodium if on high-dose citalopram.